 Further Reading And Actions

-If this content has been a great intro to the topic but has left you yearning for more in-depth analysis of job search tactics, I would highly recommend the book How To Win Jobs And Influence Germans, by Chris Pyak.
+I would also highly recommend the book How To Win Jobs And Influence Germans, by Chris Pyak.

 Chris is a Headhunter and Coach who understands what makes recruiting managers tick and some of the weaknesses foreign professionals face when confronted with German HR departments.